Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/EditWithBranchVersioning/README.md

 * Note - the version name will have the username and a period (.) prepended to it.
 E.g "editor01.MyNewUniqueVersionName"

 Branch versioning access permission:
-1. VersionAccess::Public - Any portal user can view and edit the version.
+1. VersionAccess.Public - Any portal user can view and edit the version.
-2. VersionAccess::Protected - Any portal user can view, but only the version owner, feature layer owner, and portal administrator can edit the version.
+2. VersionAccess.Protected - Any portal user can view, but only the version owner, feature layer owner, and portal administrator can edit the version.
-3. VersionAccess::Private - Only the version owner, feature layer owner, and portal administrator can view and edit the version.
+3. VersionAccess.Private - Only the version owner, feature layer owner, and portal administrator can view and edit the version.

 ## Tags